AASTHASHARMA111/Python-basics/README.md

 Use for loop when you know how many times to loop or when iterating over collections.
 Use while loop when looping depends on a condition that may vary or be user-controlled.

+## More about the for loop and the range() function
+The range() function can take 3 arguments: start, stop, and step.

+Example: range(2, 8, 3) gives 2 and 5 (it skips by 3 but does not include 8).

+If start >= stop, the range is empty.

+Loops using empty ranges don't execute.

+The range() with 2 arguments must be ascending.

+## LAB: Counting Mississippily
+Purpose: Simulate counting seconds like "1 Mississippi, 2 Mississippi…".

+Uses a for loop from 1 to 5.

+Uses time.sleep(1) to pause 1 second between prints.

+After counting to 5, it prints: "Ready or not, here I come!"

+## The break and continue statements
+break: immediately exits the loop.

+continue: skips the rest of the current loop iteration and moves to the next one.

+These statements simplify code but are not strictly necessary (just syntactic sugar).

+Good for handling conditions like exiting early or skipping unwanted data.

+## LAB: The break statement – Stuck in a loop
+Repeatedly asks user for input until "chupacabra" is entered.

+Once matched, prints "You've successfully left the loop." and exits using break.

+## LAB: The continue statement – the Ugly Vowel Eater
+Asks the user to input a word.

+Converts it to uppercase using upper().

+Loops through each letter and skips vowels (A, E, I, O, U) using continue.

+Prints only the consonants, each on a new line.

+## LAB: The continue statement – the Pretty Vowel Eater
+Similar to the Ugly Vowel Eater, but instead of printing each consonant:

+It collects all consonants into a string word_without_vowels.

+At the end, prints that string.

+A more refined version of vowel filtering using string concatenation.

+## The while loop and the else branch
+A while loop can have an else block.

+The else block runs after the loop finishes normally (not through break).

+Even if the loop doesn't execute at all, the else can still run.

+Useful for post-loop operations, especially when no break is used.

+## The for loop and the else branch
+Just like while, a for loop can also have an else.

+The else block executes after the loop finishes without being interrupted by break.

+If the loop is not entered at all, the else block still runs.

+Demonstrates control variable behavior and flow of execution.

+## LAB: Essentials of the while loop – Pyramid Building
+Given a number of blocks, build the tallest possible pyramid.

+Each level uses 1 more block than the one above.

+Use a while loop to subtract blocks and increase the pyramid height.

+Stops when not enough blocks are left for the next level.

+Example: 6 blocks can build a pyramid of height 3.